Actual prep time, 1 hour

 Preheat the sous vide bath to 128 F/53 C.

 Note: For those of us who prefer our steaks cooked to a greater degree of doneness, there are two options.
-Instead of processing at the above listed temperature, simply utilize a higher temperature setting: 140 F/60 C for 48 hours instead of 128 F/53 C for 72 hours will remove most of the pink color.
+Instead of processing at the above listed temperature, simply utilize a higher temperature setting: 140 F/60 C instead of 128 F/53 C will remove most of the pink color.
 The searing step at service can also be extended to continue elevating the internal temperature until the desired appearance is achieved.

 As you can see, the juices still maintain a bright red color, indicating the presence of myoglobin.
 Myoglobin is an oxygen transporting protein present in muscles.
 This is not blood–blood courses through veins and arteries and is completely removed immediately upon slaughter.

 Remove the sealed pouch from the bath.